 Salesforce too adhered to this concept taking a step forward in its endeavor and provided a multi-threaded environment.

 But everything has its pros and cons and so did parallelism.
-Though it completely changed the way programs are executed but brought with it a new concurrency bug what we call as race condition.
+Though it completely changed the way programs are executed but brought with it a new concurrency bug what we call as a race condition.

 When does multithreading in apex salesforce actually occur?